 The ombre effect creates drama and interest, a step further to a fully blended finish shed.

 Red is the traditional colour for farmhouses.
-But nowadays, the colour suits any garden building, including sheds.
+But nowadays, the colour suits any garden building, including tongue and groove sheds.

 Ideal for a farmhouse-inspired shed look, paint it a sophisticated shade of red.
 It’s also great for small sheds as it isn’t too overpowering.